Find a Lender-Approved Local Conveyancer in Felling and Pelaw

 Commercial Conveyancing solicitors in Felling and Pelaw regulated by the SRA

 The list below is a non-comprehensive list of solicitors in Felling and Pelaw specialising in commercial conveyancing in Felling and Pelaw.
-This will likely include advice on buying or selling a shop, pub, restaurant, office, retail unit
+This should include advice on buying and selling small and large scale commercial property and agricultural land

 • John Donkin Solicitors Limited, Unit 9 Concept 2000, Sunderland Road, Gateshead, Tyne and Wear, NE10 9LQ